Indian Police Service (IPS) 2018 Eligibility,Training, Salary, Ranks

 Physically handicapped- The maximum age for a candidate is 42,45 and =]88 for general, OBC, SC/ST respectively.

-You Must also read Complete A to Z Revised Eligibility Criteria of IPS
+You Must also read Complete A to Z Revised Eligibility Criteria for IPS

 IPS Salary and Ranks of IPS